Psalm 82: Eastern Orthodox Church

 In the Eastern Orthodox Church, Psalm 81 (Psalm 82 in the Masoretic Text) is part of the eleventh Kathisma division of the Psalter, read at Matins on Wednesday mornings, as well as on Tuesdays and Thursdays during Lent, at Matins and the Sixth Hour, respectively.

 The Psalm is sung before the Gospel reading at the Vesperal Divine Liturgy of Holy Saturday, with verse 8 sung as a refrain.
 This is accompanied by the priest scattering flower petals and laurel leaves, representing the point at which the wicked and fallen angels have sentence pronounced against them during the Harrowing of Hell.

 Musical settings

 Heinrich Schütz set Psalm 82 in a metred version in German, "Singet mit Freuden unserm Gott", SWV 179, as part of the Becker Psalter, first published in 1628.

 Norma Wendelburg composed a choral setting in English, "Arise, O God, to Judge the Earth" for mixed choir and optional organ in 1973.

+Scholarly Interpretation

+The Psalm refers to both El and Yahweh in contexts where they are both traditionally translated as "God."
+While many scholars accept this fusion as intentional, others contend that the names reflect distinct entities, and that the psalm reflects an earlier Yahwist tradition which distinguished between the Canaanite high god and the head of the Israelite pantheon.
+The psalm is generally taken as evidence of the Ancient Israelite evolution through Henotheism into Monotheism.
+According to J. Edward Wright, the imagery of Psalm 82 is not far from a polytheistic context.